Here Are A Few Ideas For An Outdoor Pond

 Having seen where ponds form naturally should help you to position your own pond in a suitable place in your backyard.
 Often so-called dead areas work remarkably well, or an area where natural rocks and boulders are already in place.
 Unexciting shady corners may also provide a good location, although be careful of trees because falling leaves will rot in the water if not removed.

-The Importance of Planning Your Garden Pond
+The Importance of Planning Your Outdoor Pond

 Careful thought and logical planning are the key to any successful garden pond area.

-It is usually helpful to sit in the garden or on the deck or patio near to the site you think will be best for your pond.
+It is usually helpful to sit in the garden or on the deck or patio near to the site you think will be best for your outdoor pond.
 Try to visualize what you are going to build or install before you start digging holes or building permanent structures.

 Your choice of what to use to build or create your pond will depend on a whole lot of different factors including your budget, availability of specific materials and the design you want to achieve.
 Once you’ve got a good idea of what you want, try to maintain a visual link with the rest of the yard.